Thursday, May 10, 2012

 Where's Bobby's Girl?
 Music of the 60s.

 I have been thinking lately about the songs of the 60s, when lyrics seemed to fall into two categories: boy lyrics and girl lyrics.
+Not the fast tunes, I'm talking about the heart breaking, sad, slow dance songs that I believe had a theme.
 Boy lyrics revolved around unrequited love in the style of Roy Orbison and Bobby Vinton or death and sadness songs such as Tell Laura I Love Her.
+The boy loses the love of his life because she dies, he dies or he simply loses her to someone else.
+If it's the latter, he always sees her again and that's when we hear his plaintive song, 'Yes, now you're gone, And from this moment on, I'll be crying, Crying, crying, yeah crying'

 Girl lyrics leaned toward desperation.
 Desperation to find true and lasting love.
 Songs of such neediness the singer throws herself at the feet of the object of her undying love.
 Songs like I Will Follow Him “I will follow him, Follow him wherever he may go.....”
 Or the hit, Johnny Get Angry, the lyrics begging the boyfriend to be more manly and get angry and....”I want a brave man, I want a cave man.
 Johnny show me that you care, really care for me.”
 The song implies that an angry boyfriend who yells at you and punches other people to show his love for you is desirable.
 In Bobby's Girl – the singer implores the heavens...”If I was Bobby's girl, If I was Bobby's girl, What a faithful thankful girl I'd be.”
 The word 'thankful' is just a little disturbing.

 Now, don't get me wrong.
-I loved those songs.
-I still do.
+I loved those songs back then, I still do today.
 But I wonder what impact those kinds of words had on impressionable young girls.
-The words seemed to be telling us we needed a man to look after us no matter what.
-We needed a man to validate our existence and make our lives full and meaningful and we should have been thankful when it happened?.
+The words seemed to be telling us, the females of the species, we needed a man to look after us no matter what.
+We needed a man to validate our existence and make our lives full and meaningful and we should have been thankful when it happened.
 Were we so desperate for love we would throw away any other ambitions and simply wait to be married to Johnny or Bobby or Bill thinking that was the end?
 Marriage was the end and there was nothing else beyond that?
 Kind of like fairy tales that end with the line, “And they lived happily ever after.”, taking for granted that the story ends right there with the marriage.
 Mission accomplished, nothing left to attain.

-What happened to us girls from the 60s who listened to 'desperation songs'?
-Did we all end up staring dreamily at a boy with a big head of Fabian type hair willing him to notice us?
+What happened to we girls from the 60s who listened to 'desperation songs'?
+Did we start out staring dreamily at a boy with a big head of Fabian type hair willing him to notice us?
 When he noticed us, did we forsake all others, even our closest girlfriends, and live only for his calls and our Friday night dates?
 Did the inevitable happen and we too got a fairy tale ending that read, 'And they lived happily ever after'?

-We swayed to the sentimental words, clutched to the boyfriend of the moment.
-That didn't, in any way, mold our lives.
+Of course we swayed to the sentimental words, clutched to the boyfriend of the moment.
+That's what being young was, but, that didn't, in any way, mold or define our lives.
 At least, I don't believe it did.
 We were smart enough to know they were just words.
-Goofy, sentimental, simple yet compelling words set to lyrical music so we could dance.
+Goofy, sentimental, simple, yet compelling words set to lyrical music so we could dance.
 Now, when we hear those same songs on some oldie station, memories transport us back in time.
-Once again, wearing our culottes, madras shirts and penny loafers, we feel the arms of our high school sweetheart around us and, once more, dance to our favourite sentimental song.
+Once again, wearing our culottes, madras shirts and penny loafers, we feel the arms of our high school sweetheart around us and, once more, dance to our favourite slow song.